Charles, Duke of Vendôme: La Fayette dispute

 In the early summer of 1521, Vendôme also fell into a dispute with the seigneur de La Fayette who had served as the governor/captain of Boulogne since 1513.
-Vendôme charged the governor with having undertaken raids of Bourgogne without permission.
+Vendôme charged the governor with having undertaken raids of Burgundy without permission.
 He argued that Thérouanne needed supplies before it could be engaged on an offensive footing.
 La Fayette's actions had been reported to him by the government of Montreuil, and in August the prince wrote to La Fayette prohibiting him from selling any loot he might have acquired.
 La Fayette was vexed by these chastisements and escalated the dispute to court, sending a representative that accused Vendôme and the maréchal de La Palice of not being honest in their concerns, arguing that their prime opposition to him came from their fears of losing their Burgundian territories once war began.
 He went on to say that Vendôme was jealous of the governors three ships, that had been equipped as the seigneurs expense.
 La Fayette would ask to be relieved of his governorship in 1522, and it was provided to the seigneur du Biez who subsequently usurped La Fayette's control of the broader sénéchaussée (region subject to the jurisdiction of a sénéchal - seneschal) in January 1523.
 La Fayette was close with Vendôme's cousin the connétable de Bourbon, whose treasonous dealings were already suspected at this time.
 Potter speculates this might be the cause of his dismissal from the latter charge.

 In April 1521, the duc de Bourbon's wife Suzanne died.
 She had willed all her property to her husband.
-King François and his mother Louise were determined to frustrate the succession of her territories.
+King Francis and his mother Louise were determined to frustrate the succession of her territories.